Kotlin/kotlin-by-example/_examples/ThisClassMember.md

 title: this class member
 ---

 **this** keyword, inside a class, refers to the instance.
-By default, used without identifiers, is referred to the current, innermost scope, the class where is declared.
+By default when used without identifiers, this refers to the current innermost scope where the class is declared.

 If you want to access an outer scope, use the **this@qualifiedLabel** identifier, where *qualifiedLabel* points to the outer class.